nhsbsa/nhsbsa-digital-playbook/src/development/coding-git-rewrite-history.md

   This will contain the scripted actions to rewrite history.
 It is important to script the actions, so that a peer may review and verify correctness.
   The scripted actions and associated resources will contain sensitive data and must be kept private.
 It will serve as an audit history if required.
-* Develop the rewrite script and peer review with a Merge Request See the [template project](https://gitlab.com/nhsbsa/Libraries/git-rewrite-scripts) for guidance on script writing
+* Develop the rewrite script and peer review with a Merge Request See the [template project](https://gitlab.com/nhsbsa/Libraries/git-rewrite-scripts) for guidance on script writing.
 * Dry run
   Local development should stop.
   Consult with team to ensure all local branches are pushed to the production repository.